Madhu00gurung/Expense-Tracker/README.md

 Title: Expense Tracker App
 Description: Expense Tracker App this app helps users manage their finances by tracking expenses, setting budgets, and generating practical reports.

+## Installation and setup instructions
+I used Next.js for the expense tracker.
+I created a project called "Expense Tracker" in Next.js with this command: Command: npx create-next-app Expense Tracker.

 ## Features and functionalities
 Add, edit, and delete expenses,Categorize expenses.(food, transportation, entertainment)

 ## Technologies used
 Next.js
 ,JavaScript